jamesyifan/jamesyifan.github.io/_pages/about.md

 <span style="color:red">What’s New</span>
 =====
 * **Feb.
 2024**: One paper has been accepted by ***Neural Networks 2024*** !!
-* Aug.
-2023: I joined the School of Information Technology & Management, University of International Business and Economics as an assistant professor.
+* **Aug.
+2023**: I joined the School of Information Technology & Management, University of International Business and Economics as an assistant professor.
 * **Oct.
 2022**: One paper has been accepted by ***WSDM 2023*** !!
 * **Nov.
 2022**: 🏆 We win the ***<span style="color:orange">Best Paper Finalist</span>*** in ***ICDM 2022*** !!
 * **Nov.
 2022**: One paper has been accepted by ***Neural Networks 2023*** !!